-The accident happened at the worst possible moment, yet even as it happened I realized there is probably never a good moment a good moment for a car accident.
-I was driving home through the rain, thinking about how much I have to do before I leave for my daughter’s college graduation this week.
-I was thinking about what a difficult week it has been and that I just might triumph over it when the crash came.
+The accident happened at the worst possible moment, although there is probably never a really good moment for a car accident.
+I was driving home through the rain, thinking about how much I had to do before I left for my daughter’s college graduation that week.
+I was thinking about what a difficult week it had been and feeling triumphant.
+I accomplished so much!
+Good for me!
+And then…crash!
 I was driving through an intersection, almost home, when an elderly man turned left and smashed into me, demolishing the front of my car.

-Time slows down in an accident, as they say.
+Time slows down during accidents and emergencies.
 A crystalline clarity comes.
 I was aware of my thoughts.
-Didn’t I have the right of way?
+Wasn’t I driving straight through a green light?
 Was the driver impaired?
+He turned on red!
 But the thoughts seemed slow and overly simple, like a headline news stream, compared to the full feeling the impact.
 There was the sensation of the collision and the sound of crunching metal and breaking glass.
 And there was a deeper seeing.
 I watched myself try to refuse to take in what was happening.
-My mind tried to push it away with objections: Why did it have to be happening on the week of Alex’s graduation?
-It wasn’t my fault.
-And why did I have to be in that place at that time?
-And at the same time, a deeper awareness watched all this and more, watched how in every cell of my being I DID NOT WANT THIS TO BE HAPPENING.
+My mind tried to push it away with objections: It wasn’t right!
+Why did it have to be happening on the week of Alex’s graduation?
+Why did I have to be in that place at that time?
+And at the same time, a deeper awareness watched all this and more: I saw that every cell of my being was bracing itself, contracting, scooting away, DID NOT WANT THIS TO BE HAPPENING.

-All my thinking could not undo it.
+But all my thinking and objecting could not undo it.
 I sat stunned in the rain in my crushed little hybrid car.
-The other driver, an elderly man, got out of the big van that hit me and loudly protested that it wasn’t his fault.
-He yelled at me to call the police because he did not have a phone.
-His bullying manner took me by surprise and I burst into tears.
-A nice fireman appeared out of nowhere and asked me if I was hurt.
-I told him that I was not although it was clear that my feelings were very hurt.
-I told him, absurdly, that my daughter was graduating from college that week.
-I told him that I loved my little certified Prius, and that I just bought it a few months ago.
+It got worse.
+The other driver, an elderly man who did seem a bit disoriented, got out of the big van he was driving and yelled at me to call the police because he did not have a phone.
+He hit crushed my car and then he yelled at me!
+His bullying manner was so unexpected and so wrong that I burst into tears.
+A volunteer fireman appeared out of nowhere and slipped into the seat beside me.
+He asked me if I was hurt.
+I told him that I was not although my feelings were very hurt.
+He nodded, this witnessing angel.
+I told him that my daughter was graduating from college that week.
+I told him that I loved my little Prius, and that I just bought it a few months ago.
 I told him it had been a very difficult week.
 These things happen, he told me kindly.
+This seemed incredibly true and profound.
 A very similar thing happened to him not long ago, he told me.
 Someone was texting and ran into him.
 Accidents happen.
+We both nodded.
 The important thing is that no one is hurt.

-People should pay attention, I told him, realizing even in my shocked state that this was deeply true.
-We waited in the rain a long time for the police to come.
-The press of errands and tasks just stopped, the flow of traffic proceeded around us, and I realized I would never have life under control.
-It struck me as very strange then, that I would choose to live my life this way, taking the counsel of these ordinary thoughts, these fears, this grasping need to, well, get a grip on things.
-I have heard that death can find us like this—unprepared, too far behind.
-But I saw that we also refuse life, drowning it out with our re, every shutting it out.
-Even as the tears flowed, I realized there is another way to live—not to like or dislike but to be receptive, to be interested, open to receiving the truth that is always being offered.
-What inner conditions or qualities need to be present to meet life as it is?
+People should pay attention, I told him, realizing in my shocked state that this was also deeply true.
+Paying attention is the key to not being hurt.
+We waited together in the rain for a long time until the lcal police came.
+The press of errands and tasks just stopped, the flow of traffic proceeded around us, and I realized I would never be able to control life with my thoughts.
+Accidents would happen.
+It struck me as very strange then, that I would choose to live my taking the counsel of these ordinary thoughts, driven as they seemed to be by this pervasive fear, this grasping need to keep a grip on things, to keep unpleasant experiences out.
+I didn’t want to refuse life, drowning it out with our re, every shutting it out.
+Even as the tears flowed, I realized there is another way to live—not to like or dislike but to be receptive, to be interested and willing, open to receiving the truth that is always being offered.
+What inner conditions or qualities can help us meet life as it is?